foldl/chatllm.cpp/docs/binding.md

 local copilot in Visual Studio Code with the help of tools like [twinny](https://github.com/rjmacarthy/twinny).

 `openai_api.py` takes two arguments specifying models for chatting and code completion respectively.
-For example, use DeepSeekCoder instructed for chatting, and base model for code completion:
+For example, use DeepSeekCoder instructed for chatting, and its base model for code completion:

 ```sh
 python openai_api.py path/to/deepseekcoder-1.3b.bin /path/to/deepseekcoder-1.3b-base.bin